metasprite/xmake.vim/README.md

-This plugin is not mine.
-I edited a few lines to fix errors and attempted an English translation (based on Google Translate):
+DISCLAIMER: This plugin is not mine.

+I only edited a few lines to fix errors and attempted a rough English translation (based on Google Translate):

+---

 Vim plugin for [XMake](https://github.com/tboox/xmake).